Uzurimaru/42/README.md

 __My ft_printf passed with final grade of 100/100.
 Steal my work [here](https://github.com/rwintgen/42/tree/main/ft_printf).__

 ### get_next_line
-the function get_next_line returns the first line of a file passed as a parameter.
+The function get_next_line returns the first line of a file passed as a parameter.
 Thanks to a static variable, the function will return the next line of a file every time it is called.

 __My get_next_line passed with final grade of 125/100.
 Steal my work [here](https://github.com/rwintgen/42/tree/main/get_next_line).__